top of page

 Showering in chlorinated water

-During a shower, the heat and steam can cause chlorine to evaporate, leading to the creation of chlorine gas that can be inhaled.
-Additionally, chlorine can be absorbed through our skin, resulting in skin irritation, dryness, and the potential exacerbation of skin conditions like eczema.
-These effects can be particularly troublesome for individuals with sensitive skin or allergies.
+During showers, the combination of heat and steam can prompt chlorine to evaporate, forming chlorine gas, which can be inhaled.
+Additionally, chlorine can permeate the skin, leading to irritation, dryness, and exacerbation of conditions such as eczema, particularly concerning for individuals with sensitive skin or allergies.

-Moreover, the chemical disinfectants used in water treatment can react with organic matter to produce harmful disinfection byproducts (DBPs), such as trihalomethanes (THMs).
-These DBPs have been linked to serious health issues, including cancer, birth defects, and reproductive problems.
-Studies have shown that exposure to these chemicals can occur through inhalation and skin contact during showering, making it crucial to minimize our exposure to these harmful substances.
+Moreover, the chemical disinfectants in water can react with organic substances, generating harmful disinfection byproducts (DBPs) like trihalomethanes (THMs).
+These DBPs have been linked to severe health risks, including cancer, birth defects, and reproductive issues.
+Exposure to these chemicals during showers can occur through both inhalation and skin contact, emphasizing the need to minimize exposure.

-Beyond skin and respiratory problems, exposure to chlorine and DBPs in shower water has been associated with other health issues.
-For example, showering in chlorinated water has been linked to eye irritation, dryness, and redness.
-Furthermore, chlorine exposure has been associated with an increased risk of bladder cancer, as well as other health conditions like asthma, allergies, and thyroid problems.
+Chlorinated shower water is also associated with eye irritation, dryness, redness, and an elevated risk of bladder cancer, as well as other health issues such as asthma, allergies, and thyroid problems.

 bottom of page